ASPP/pelita/doc/source/writing_player.rst

 All example Players can be found in the module ``pelita.player``.

-Below is the complete code for the ``pelita.player.AbstractPlayer`` which shows you all of the convenience methods/properties and also some of the implementation details:
+Below is the complete code for the ``pelita.player.AbstractPlayer``, showing all of the convenience methods/properties and also some of the implementation details:

 .. literalinclude:: ../../pelita/player.py